A Las Vegas burn injury attorney can help victims to obtain compensatory damages for:

 Also see our related articles on catastrophic injuries in Nevada.

 Often time, yes.
 A burn victim is entitled to compensatory damages in Nevada when someone else’s negligence causes the victim’s burn injuries.
-In order to win a negligence claim in Nevada (and throughout the United States), the injured party needs to prove the following four elements:
+In order to win a negligence claim in Nevada (and throughout the United States), your attorney needs to prove the following four elements:

 - The defendant(s) owed the plaintiff (injured party) a duty of care;